 Course description: This course will cover basic concepts, methods, and software tools needed to critically evaluate and analyze genetics and genomics data.
-Specifically, we will cover the following topics: 1) basic concepts in molecular and population genetics, 2) genome-wide association studies, 3) gene-level association analysis, 4) polygenic risk score, and 5) Mendelian randomization.
+Specifically, we will cover the following topics: 1) basic concepts in molecular and population genetics, 2) genome-wide association studies, 3) Mendelian randomization (including transcriptome-wide association studies), and 4) polygenic risk score.

 Course objectives: While the field of statistics is at a crossroads, genetics and genomics data impose novel and unique challenges for statisticians.
-How to extract useful information from big genetics and genomics data (sometime more than 10 TB) remains an active research area.
+Developing novel statistical methods to extract useful information from big genetics and genomics data (sometimes more than 10 TB) remains an active research area.
 At the end of this course, students will grasp the necessary background knowledge to understand research advancements in statistical genetics.
-Students who are interested in methodology development will find interesting research topics to pursue further.
-Students who are interested in applied research will learn cutting-edge methods and tools.
+Students interested in methodology development will find interesting research topics to pursue further, while students interested in applied research will learn cutting-edge methods and tools.